 As a senior QA tester, I directed a team of five outsource testers in shipping a patch and localization update for Minecraft: Storymode Season 2.

 Batman: The Enemy Within – Episodes 4, 5

 As senior tester, I lead the team by creating test plans, communicating with developers to identify parts of the game ready for test, and generally championed the overall quality of the title.
 In addition to the internal team, I oversaw a team of 4-6 external testers.

 I also sent out daily reports of statistics and priority issues to the team and company, organized and ran playtests, and then collated and reported the results back to the development team..

 Batman: The Enemy Within – Episodes 1-3

 At the start of my time at Telltale, I was responsible for daily testing in engine and on platform throughout the development cycle of Batman: The Enemy Within, using both structured test plans and a more freeform approach.
 I also communicated with the development team to call out subjective quality issues alongside quantitative bugs.

 The Storyteller: Skyrim

-I wrote the entirety of this machinima series based on direction and voice from the channel owner, from initial idea generation and season plotting, to researching and writing individual episodes, to providing directions for the artist, to editing the direction and style of the series based on fan feedback on individual episodes.
-Individual episodes have between 568,000 and 270,000 views, and the channel has over a million subscribers.
+I wrote the entirety of this machinima series based on direction from the channel owner, from initial idea generation and season plotting, to researching and writing individual episodes, to providing directions for the artist, to adjusting the direction and style of the series to respond to fan feedback on individual episodes.
+Episodes have between 568,000 and 270,000 views, and the channel has over a million subscribers.